Skip to main content

 4

-This is where raw text becomes structured knowledge.
-Every piece of incoming context (from agents or external sources) goes through the same pipeline.
+Every memory (from agents or integrations) goes through the same pipeline.

 1